vives-project-xp/GreenhouseWaterkersAI/ReadMe.md

 ### Goals
 Here you find a small list of the main goals we set for ourselves with deadlines that we would like to hit.
-- 26/09 Planting the watercress, Order materials
+- 26/09 Planting the watercress, Order materials [x]
-- 03/10 Testing with sample data (as watercress was not visible on pictures yet)
+- 03/10 Testing with sample data (as watercress was not visible on pictures yet) [x]
-- 17/10 Full dataset from day 1 till day 20
+- 17/10 Full dataset from day 1 till day 20 [x]
-- 24/10 Trained model
+- 24/10 Trained model [x]
-- 07/11 Dashboard to display model
+- 07/11 Dashboard to display model [x]
-- 22/11 Deployment on edge devices (perhaps with casing)
+- 22/11 Deployment on edge devices (perhaps with casing) [ ] note: to do stand alone deployment, and casing.
+- 05/12 Stand alone deployment, and casing [ ]

 ## Materials and software